Sonnet 11

 Your fairest lease shall then have just begun.

-“Beauty is truth, truth beauty” it is said;
+“Beauty is truth, truth beauty” it has been said;

 Perhaps this then explains the present state